 Our team provides comprehensive support for individuals considering bankruptcy.
 Whether you want a fresh start or a manageable repayment plan, we guide you through the options that fit your financial situation.
 We handle both Chapter 7 and Chapter 13 cases locally and work closely with you to explain the benefits, requirements, and potential outcomes for each route.

 Uncertainty about bankruptcy can prevent people from getting the relief they need.
 We break down how each type of bankruptcy works, outlining how court schedules, trustee meetings, and local processes in Galveston County may affect your case.
-Our goal is to clarify each step so you’re never left guessing about what comes next.
+Our goal is to clarify each step so you are never left guessing about what comes next.
 We help protect what matters—your home, your ability to work, and your family’s stability—by giving you a clear understanding of state law property protections.

 • Chapter 7 Bankruptcy: For clients who want to discharge qualifying debts and move forward.
 We explain eligibility and what to expect from the process, including asset protection under Texas law.